robots-make-art-too/Group18_TheCreators/Group18_WrittenDocument.md

 Taibah Radwan – UNKNOWN && Discord: Tai; GitHub: UNKNOWN

-Mengyao Fan – UNKNOWN && Discord: Mengyao Fan; GitHub: UNKNOWN
+Mengyao Fan – Not available Thursday Mornings but free most of the time based on schedule && Discord: Mengyao Fan; GitHub: MYFan07

 ## GitHub Access

-Halima Dairo will have merge access on GitHub, however we will all learn how to use Git properly.
+Halima Dairo and Zeeshan Baig will have merge access on GitHub, however we will all learn how to use Git properly.